Thingumicu/thingumicu.github.io/README.md

 ---

-## 🗂️ Project Structure

-.
-├── index.html # Main landing page with all features
-├── README.md # This file
-├── LICENSE # MIT License with acknowledgment
-├── styles.css # Optional, can separate CSS if preferred
-└── script.js # Optional, can separate JavaScript if preferred

----

 ## ⚡ Next Planned Features
 - Add **tooltips on language badges** for full language names.
 - Smooth **fade in/out animation** when filtering/searching repositories.